Kingmaker-Surya/SMS-Admin-Web-Springboot-Project/README.md

 The objective of this project is to build simple Student Management System web application in which the student details can be manipulated by performing CRUD Operations.<br>

-📖This project is managed by Admin.<br>
+📖This project is managed by Admin with the help of spring security.<br>

 📖Three layer spring MVC Architecture is used in this project.